ep69/kraken-cron/README.md

         python3 kraken-cron.py --dry-run --verbose
         deactivate
         exit
+1. Use `buy6.sh.template` to create your own buying script, adapt the line executing `kraken-cron.py`.
+Save the resulting file as `buy6.sh`.
-1. Let's say you want to buy every day at 9 AM.
+1. Let's say you want to execute the buying script every day at 9 AM.
 Edit your user crontab (`crontab -e`) and add the line:

         0 9 * * * $HOME/kraken-cron/buy6.sh >>$HOME/kraken-cron/kc.log 2>&1
 1. Check the log (`$HOME/kraken-cron/kc.log`) to see everything is fine.
 If so, remove the `--dry-run` argument from the appropriate line in `buy6.sh`.